 We welcome submissions from all filmmakers, ranging from the professional to the independent, student, or amateur.
 The filmmaker may also be of any age, ranging from elementary school student to full adult.We welcome entries from filmmakers who have a disability.
 You do not have to have a disability to submit.

 Films may be entered in either the documentary or non-documentary division.
 Documentary films provide factual accounts of a disability or a person with a disability, while non-documentary entries are fictional.
-Non-documentary films can be of any genre, including comedy, music video, animation, science fiction, horror, or silent film.
+Non-documentary films can be of any genre.
+Past winners have included comedy, music video, animation, science fiction, horror, and even silent films.